 Wayne Marriott of Whakatāne is an independent cultural heritage consultant.
 He is an experienced cultural heritage and art gallery director who has held a number of senior positions in New Zealand and internationally.
 He is a Trustee, BayTrust, and a conjoint Member of the Board of Heritage New Zealand and Maori Heritage Council.
 Formerly Manager, Culture and Heritage for Te Rūnanga o Ngāti Awa, he is a shareholder of ArtandAcre, a gallery and cultural heritage and cultural consultancy.
 He is an experienced cultural heritage and art gallery director who has held numerous senior positions in New Zealand and internationally.
 Other former positions include:Manager, Arts and Culture at the Whakatane District Council (2009-2012where he led the redevelopment of Te Koputu o te Whanaga a Toi (Whakatane) and in 2005 he completed the development of Town Acre 445 , The Nelson Provincial Museum.
 He is a former General Manager, Museums Aotearoa.

-Michael Prentice of Christchurch was a member of the former Arts Board of Creative New Zealand.
-Michael is Managing Director of the Christchurch office of strategic design consultancy Designworks.
-Previously he was Planning Director for Ogilvy New Zealand.
+Michael Prentice is owner and Director of Thinking Out Loud, a strategic consultancy that works with organisations and brands to help clarify and communicate their story.
+Michael was formerly Managing Director of the Christchurch office of strategic design consultancy Designworks, Group Planning Director for Strategy Design and Advertising, and Planning Director for Ogilvy New Zealand.
 He has extensive managerial and commercial skills and has developed the brand and advertising strategies of some of New Zealand's most recognised brands.
+Michael was a member of the former Arts Board of Creative New Zealand.
 He founded and chaired the trust board of contemporary dance company, Black Grace and is a former director of Auckland’s performing arts facilities organisation, The Edge.